 The Big Buddha Temple Koh Samui, locally known as Wat Phra Yai, features a giant 12 metre golden Buddha and is a popular tourist attraction.
-The temple is located on a small island that is connected to the mainland.
+The temple is on a small island that has a bridge to the mainland.

 How to get to the Big Buddha Temple Koh Samui

 To get to Koh Samui, we used 12Go to book an overnight train and ferry from Bangkok.
 12Go is a super cheap and reliable way to get around Thailand and other popular Southeast Asian countries.

 The Big Buddha Temple (Wat Phra Yai) is located towards the northeast of the island and is easily accessible by car or motorbike.
 We drove ourselves by scooter from the popular tourist area of Chaweng Beach which took us roughly 20 minutes.
 You can rent a scooter for as little as 150 Baht per day.

 The most popular area to stay in Koh Samui is on the east side of the island, close to Chaweng beach.
 We stayed close to the Samui Poshtel and found it to be the perfect spot.
 If you’re not on a budget then you can check out the resorts in the area such as The Samui Beach Resort as well as Baan Talay Resort.